raspberrypilearning/getting-started-guide-microbit/en/step_5.md

 You can also use the <code style="background-color: #1e90ff">show number</code> block to display numbers.

-If it is a single digit numer (0-9) it will take the whole screen.
-Any more than that the number qill scroll like the words.
+If it is a single digit number (0-9) it will take the whole screen.
+Any more than that the number will scroll like the words.

 You will use this block in the next step to test the sensors!